-English 8 Honors Summer Assignment 2023-2024
+English 8 Honors Summer Assignment 2024 - 2025

-Due Date: Friday, September 15th, 2023
+Due Date: Friday, September 13th, 2024

 Choose one NEW book to read independently that contains a heroic protagonist (for instance: The Outsiders by S. E. Hinton, The Princess Bride by William Goldman, The Hunger Games by Suzanne Collins, etc).
 This book should be your choice and a title that your parents/guardians support.
 If you need help choosing a book, The Smithtown Library can help guide your selection.
 Just make sure to tell them you are looking for a title based on the hero's journey and that the book is appropriate for a school assignment.
+Do not choose The Alchemist or Fahrenheit 451 for this assignment.